spatie/laravel-paginateroute/README.md

 ### Generating Url's

-Since laravel's paginator url's will still use a query string, PaginateRoute has it's own url generator and page helper functions.
+Since Laravel's paginator url's will still use a query string, PaginateRoute has it's own url generator and page helper functions.

 ```
 {{-- $users is an instance of \Illuminate\Contracts\Pagination\Paginator --}}